dchisholm125/graph-oriented-generation/README.md

 ## Current Results

 Early repeated trials show that prompt-scoped graph retrieval can reduce context noise and improve target-file precision on focused code-edit tasks.
-The strongest public sanity check is the `debug_query_serialization_easy` dry run:
+Some curated historical results were produced with the pre-separation/full GOG engine and should be read as professional-engine results, not as claims about the smaller public GOG-Lite implementation.

-- GOG-Lite returns the two expected files:
+On the debug query serialization dry-run fixture, the public GOG-Lite path currently returns the expected files:

 - `src/utils/params-to-query.spec.ts`
 - `src/utils/params-to-query.ts`
 - Context precision: `1.0`
 - Noise ratio: `0.0`

+That is a focused debug dry run, not a universal claim that GOG-Lite achieves zero noise.
 The context-poisoning benchmark compares that focused context against RAG contexts at larger token budgets.
 Current research focus: when does GOG fail, and what failure modes are recoverable versus structural?

 ## Failure Taxonomy